AcrossTheCloud/temperature-iot/README.md

 3. Grab the USB drivers from  [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers] and then connect the feather board over USB to your computer.

 ### Configuration and transfer
+Run the following commands in the shell from the top level directory:
 ```shell
 cd esp32
 make menuconfig